sched-ext/scx/README.md

 ## Getting in Touch

-We want to build a friendly and approachable community around sched_ext.
-You can reach us in the following channels:
+We aim to build a friendly and approachable community around sched_ext.
+You can reach us through the following channels:

 - github: https://github.com/sched-ext/scx
 - Slack: https://schedextworkspace.slack.com